-The Director of Community Development is hereby appointed to administer, interpret, and implement this ordinance by granting or denying floodplain development permit applications in accordance with its provision.
+The Director of Community Development is hereby appointed to administer, interpret, implement, and enforce this ordinance by granting or denying floodplain development permit applications in accordance with its provision.
 The Director of Community Development may designate administration of portions or all of this ordinance to a qualified person.